How Credit Reference Letters Work

 What to Include

 Again, the recipient should specify exactly what to include in a letter.
-Unless the recipient provides a form, the letter should be printed on the letter writer’s letterhead.
+Unless the recipient provides a form, ask the letter writer to use their official letterhead.
 The essential elements are typically:

 - Length of relationship: How long have you been a customer?